andrtell/notes/javascript/language/promises.md

 );

 p.then(
-  // queued up synchronously, called when p is 'fulfilled'. function ok() {
+  // queued up synchronously, called when P is 'fulfilled'. function ok() {
     console.log('p is fulfilled');
   }